vygr/ChrysaLisp/STATUS.md

 New built in iterators, `each-found` and `each-match`.
 For language level access to Substr and Regexp `:search`.

+New built in search functions, `substr` and `matches`.
+For language level access to Substr and Regexp `:search`.

 eg.

 (each-found print "abcdefxyz" "abc")